raspiblitz/raspiblitz/README.md

 #### B) DropBox Backup Target

-In the `/mnt/hdd/raspiblitz.conf` the parameter `dropboxBackupTarget='DROPBOX'` can be set to a DropBox Authtoken.
+In the `/mnt/hdd/raspiblitz.conf` the parameter `dropboxBackupTarget='YOUR-DROPBOX-AUTHTOKEN'` can be set to your personal a Dropbox-Authtoken.

-Go get the Dropbox Authtoken, go to your web browser, do the following:
+Go get your Dropbox-Authtoken, go to your web browser, do the following:

 1. Go to https://www.dropbox.com/developers/apps/create and sign in